 Using the information gathered for the all the above sections, the self-evaluation group should conduct a SWOT analysis in relation to the goals and mission of the institution.
-On the basis of that analysis the following questions should be considered, to assess the institution's capacity to change in order to improve.
+On the basis of that analysis, the following questions should be considered, to assess the institution's capacity to change in order to improve.

 - How does the institution act upon the results of monitoring and evaluation activities? - How responsive is the institution to the demands, threats and opportunities present in its internal and external environments?
-How could the institution become more responsive?

-- To what extent does the institution take full advantage of its autonomy? - Are there areas in which a better match could be attained between the mission and goals of the institution and the activities taking place to meet these? (study programmes, research, service to society)?
-Why does this happen, how can it be changed?
-How are internal and external stakeholders involved in the development of the institution? - How are internal and external stakeholders involved in the development of the institution?
+How could the institution become more responsive? - To what extent does the institution take full advantage of its autonomy? - Are there areas in which a better match could be attained between the mission and goals of the institutions and the activities taking place to meet these? (study programmes, research, service to society)?
+Why does this happen and how can it be changed? - How are internal and external stakeholders involved in the development of the institution?